HastyLab/Multiomics-WeightCycling-Figures/README.md

 # 	Multiomics reveals persistence of obesity-associated immune cell phenotypes in adipose tissue during weight loss and subsequent weight regain - Reproducing Figures
 This repository provides code to reproduce relevant figures in the following publication: ***Under Review***.
-If you use code accessed through this github resource, please remember to cite our work:
+If you use code accessed through this github resource, please remember to cite our work.

 ## **Citation Information:**
 ### Multiomics reveals persistence of obesity-associated immune cell phenotypes in adipose tissue during weight loss and subsequent weight regain.